The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Credit Scoring Case Study: Additional Empirical Results

 \subsection{Robustness Checks: Numerical Results Beyond the Core Scenarios}

 The two core scenarios analyzed in Section \ref{sec:result_core_scenario} provide a baseline understanding of how the algorithms behave when the optimal stopping time occurs early or late in the sequential process.
 We now turn to a set of additional experiments with two objectives.
 First, we study how algorithmic behaviors vary under alternative economic structures.
 Second, we assess the robustness of our findings to changes in the experimental design, including batch sizes, the role of time ordering, and the total sample size.
+Table~\ref{exp_params} reports the parameters for all scenarios.

-\paragraph{Economic Structure} We next examine how algorithmic behavior changes under three alternative economic structures—(i) no costs, (ii) high acquisition costs, and (iii) positive switching costs—each evaluated for both the logistic regression and the LightGBM.
+\paragraph{Economic Structure} We examine how algorithmic behavior changes under alternative economic structures—(i) no costs, (ii) high acquisition costs, and (iii) positive switching costs—each evaluated for both the LR and the LightGBM.
 The full specification of these experiments, denoted E.3, E.4, and E.5, is reported in Table~\ref{exp_params}.
 We display the results of these experiments in Figure \ref{fig:cost_structure}.

 Under the no-costs scenario, several results stand out.
 First, the OSE algorithm becomes profitable when acquiring the entire dataset at once.
 Although profitable, it remains dominated by the other algorithms, highlighting that, even in the absence of costs, sequential decision rules can deliver higher value than a one-shot strategy buying the entire dataset at once.
 Second, the GSE algorithm exhibits substantially lower performance's volatility in both the early- and late-switch scenarios when costs are set to zero.
 While removing costs does not affect statistical uncertainty, it fundamentally alters the shape of the utility curves.
 In particular, eliminating acquisition costs shifts the utility curves upward, and eliminating training costs makes them flatter across epochs (see Figure \ref{fig:robustness_E_3_costs}).
 As a result, although the GSE algorithm remains sensitive to early-stage noise, the value differences across epochs are smaller, which reduces dispersion in stopping decisions and, consequently, lowers performance volatility.
 Third, the LSEc algorithm delivers the highest performance, with values that remain very close to the oracle’s.
 Its performance is notably closer to the oracle in E.3 than in E.1 and E.2, reflecting the fact that setting the training cost to zero removes an important source of divergence between LSEc and the oracle's behavior.